Elliot-Chan-120/NOCTURNAL/README.md

 ## Abstract

 NOCTURNAL is an integrated computational framework that combines ChEMBL database mining, machine learning-based potency prediction, and an integrated approach to molecular optimization for drug discovery workflows.
-As long as a ChEMBL dataset exists for any given target protein of interest, users can rapidly generate machine learning models trained on that drug-structure vs. potency data via NOCTURNAL's modular data pipeline.
-This allows for potency predictions to be made on candidate molecules.
+As long as a ChEMBL dataset exists for any given disease or target protein of interest, users can rapidly train and generate machine learning models on drug-structure vs. potency data on that chosen target via NOCTURNAL's modular data pipeline.
+This allows for potency predictions to be made on candidate molecules and more advanced applications.

 The system can then deploy these models in a unique drug optimization algorithm, 'MutaGen', to generate optimized molecular candidates while maintaining drug-like properties.
 These compounds can then be graphed through the interactive chemical space network (CSN) visualization module 'ChemNet'.